basharatphd/basharatphd.github.io/_pages/consulting.md

 Services are provided to institutions as well as individuals.
 Some of the companies to which consulting services have been provided to include:

 - Industry:
-  - Statnett SF, Norway
+  - Dominion Energy Virginia, USA
+  - SuperGrid Institute, France
   - Opal-RT, Canada
-  - SuperGrid Institute, France
+  - CENACE, Quito, Ecuador

 - Academia:
   - KAUST University, Saudi Arabia
-  - KTH Royal Institute of Technology, Sweden
+  - TU Munich, Germany

 Enquiries for services can be made via email or telephone, see the [Contact Tab](./Contact).